 What’s Hiding in Your Sheets?

-Dust Mites – Dust mites are microscopic bugs that feed on organic detritus (aka our dead skin cells).
-They inevitably invade our beds due to the fact that we shed close to a million skin cells daily.
-Dust mites become the dangerous culprits of asthma or even lowered immune systems.
+Dust Mites – Dust mites are microscopic bugs that feed on organic detritus, better known as your dead skin cells.
+Bedding is a natural spot to find dust mites when you consider that we shed close to one million skin cells each day.
+Wash linens regularly to cut down on dust mites before they contribute to asthma or even lowered immune systems.

-Sweat – Even if you’re one who keeps your room at frigid temperatures, your body is bound to emit sweat throughout the night.
+Sweat – Even if you’re someone who likes to keep your bedroom bordering on arctic, your body is naturally going to produce some sweat throughout the night.

-Body Fluids and Oils – Anything from saliva to urine and other bodily fluids can end up on your sheets.
-Those who are sexually active are more prone to have bodily fluids present.
+Body Fluids and Oils – It’s a fact: anything from saliva and urine to other bodily fluids can end up on your sheets.
+Wash bedding regularly.

-Food Particles – Let’s face it: eating in bed is fun.
-We’re all guilty of it at times, and unfortunately, any food will leave crumbs.
-Food attracts bugs.
+Food Particles – Eating in bed is fun.
+We’re all guilty of enjoying it from time to time, but unfortunately, that means crumbs.
+Even worse?
+Crumbs mean bugs.

-Animal Hair – Pet hair can accumulate in your sheets which can lead to allergies and unwanted coughing.
+Animal Hair – Fluffy and Fido are adorable, but their fur?
+Not so much.
+Pet hair can accumulate in your sheets, which in turn can lead to allergy flare-ups and persistent coughing.

 How Often Should You Wash?

 It’s important to move washing bedding to the top of the list, but how often should your sheets hit the spin cycle?
 In an ideal world, you should wash your linens once a week, but sometimes life gets busy.
 Every other week isn’t the worst thing in the world, but remember that once a month just won’t cut it.
 This, of course, includes pillowcases, but did you know that you know that you should also wash your actual pillows two or three times a year?
 Yep, you could be laying your head down on a cushion that’s guilty of housing mold and bacteria.